-The following information is disclosed in accordance with Rules 13.21 and 13.22 of Chapter 13 of the Listing Rules:
+The following information is disclosed in accordance with Rule 13.22 of Chapter 13 of the Listing Rules:

-As at 30th June, 2017, the Group's financial assistance to certain affiliated companies exceeded the assets ratio of 8 per cent.
-A combined statement of financial position of the affiliated companies as at 30th June, 2017 is set out below:
+As at 30th June, 2018, the Group's financial assistance to certain affiliated companies exceeded the assets ratio of 8 per cent.
+A combined statement of financial position of the affiliated companies as at 30th June, 2018 is set out below:

 HK\$ million

-Non-current assets 475,263
+Non-current assets 545,059

-Current assets 25,888
+Current assets 95,077

-Current liabilities (51,432)
+Current liabilities (64,131)

-Non-current liabilities (339,415)
+Non-current liabilities (442,323)

-Net assets 110,304
+Net assets 133,682

-Share capital 51,293
+Share capital 56,064

-Reserves 58,329
+Reserves 77,542

-Non-controlling interest 682
+Non-controlling interest 76

-Total equity 110,304
+Total equity 133,682

-As at 30th June, 2017, the consolidated attributable interest of the Group in these affiliated companies amounted to HK\$73,919 million.
+As at 30th June, 2018, the consolidated attributable interest of the Group in these affiliated companies amounted to HK\$98,910 million.

 The Group's businesses, financial conditions, results of operations or growth prospects may be affected by risks and uncertainties directly or indirectly pertaining to the Group's businesses.
 The risk factors set out below are those that could result in the Group's businesses, financial conditions, results of operations or growth prospects differing materially from expected or historical results.
 Such factors are by no means exhaustive or comprehensive, and there may be other risks in addition to those shown below which are not known to the Group or which may not be material now but could turn out to be material in the future.
-In addition, this Interim Report does not constitute a recommendation or advice to invest in the shares of the Company and investors are advised to make their own judgment or consult their own investment advisors before making any investment in the shares of the Company.
+In addition, this Interim Report does not constitute a recommendation or advice to invest in the shares or other securities of the Company and investors are advised to make their own judgment or consult their own investment advisors before making any investment in the shares or other securities of the Company.